Haliartus

-Haliartus or Haliartos (Ἁλίαρτος), also known as Ariartus or Ariartos or Hariartus or Hariartos (Ἀρίαρτος or Ἁρίαρτος), was a town of ancient Boeotia, and one of the cities of the Boeotian League.
+Haliartus or Haliartos (Ἁλίαρτος), also known as Ariartus, Ariartos, Hariartus, or Hariartos (Ἀρίαρτος or Ἁρίαρτος), was a town of ancient Boeotia, and one of the cities of the Boeotian League.
 It was situated on the southern side of Lake Copais in a pass between the mountain and the lake.
 It is mentioned in the Catalogue of Ships in the Iliad by Homer, who gives it the epithet ποιήεις (grassy) in consequence of its well-watered meadows.
+According to tradition it was founded by Haliartus, a son of Thersander, and grandson of Sisyphus.

+During the Second Persian invasion of Greece, it was destroyed by the Persians (480 BC), but afterwards the citizens rebuilt it.

 In the Peloponnesian War appears as one of the chief cities of Boeotia.
 It is chiefly memorable in history on account of the Battle of Haliartus fought under its walls between Lysander and the Thebans, in which the former was slain, 395 BCE.
 In 171 BCE Haliartus was destroyed a second time.
 Having espoused the cause of Perseus of Macedon, it was taken by the Roman praetor Lucretius, who sold the inhabitants as slaves, carried off its statues, paintings, and other works of art, and razed it to the ground.
 Its territory was afterwards given to the Athenians, and it never recovered its former prosperity.
 Strabo speaks of it as no longer in existence in his time, and Pausanias, in his account of the place, mentions only a heroum of Lysander, and some ruined temples which had been burnt by the Persians and had been purposely left in that state.

 The Haliartia (Ἁλιαρτία), or territory of Haliartus, was a very fertile plain, watered by numerous streams flowing into Lake Copais, which in this part was hence called the Haliartian marsh.
 These streams bore the names of Ocalea, Lophis, Hoplites, Permessus, and Olmeius.
 The territory of Haliartus extended westward to Mount Tilphossium, since Pausanias says that the Haliartians had a sanctuary of the goddesses called Praxidicae situated near this mountain.
-The towns Peteon, Medeon, Ocalea, and Onchestus were situated in the territory of Haliartus.
+The towns Peteon, Medeon, Ocalea, and Onchestos were situated in the territory of Haliartus.